bonny/WordPress-Simple-History/readme.txt

 = Trunk =

+- Added: `composer.json` added, so Simple History can be pulled in to other projects via [Composer](https://getcomposer.org/).
+Actually untested, but at least the file is there.
+Please let me know if it works! :)
 - Fixed: Plugin installs from wordpress.org would show "wordpress plugin directory" as their source file.
 Looked stupid.
 Fixed now!

 = 2.0.25 =